spacemanspiff2007/PyArtNet/docs/pyartnet.rst

 correction overwrites the universe output correction.

-The graph shows different output valuedepending on the output correction.
+The graph shows different output values depending on the output correction.

 From left to right:
 linear (default when nothing is set), quadratic, cubic then quadruple